SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 const filePath = 'db/data/CAP_Documentation_V8.pdf'
 ```

-This code gives you instances for the above described packages and it defines the file path to the context information document.
+This code gives you instances for the above-described packages and defines the file path to the context information document.

 👉 Below the constants add the following code: